Prag8855/aab/frontend/content/guides/driving-licence.md

 ???
 Timeline ???

-It's cheaper and faster if you [convert your foreign driving licence](/guides/convert-to-german-driving-licence).
+If you have a foreign driving licence, you can [convert it](/guides/convert-to-german-driving-licence).
+It's cheaper and faster.

 ### Language

 You don't need to speak German, but it helps.
 There are [English-speaking driving schools](/guides/english-driving-schools-in-berlin).
 Even if you take German classes, the practice app is usually in English.[^30]

-The [theory exam](#theory-exam) is in English, but the translations are really bad.[^31] Sometimes, I could not understand the English or French translations at all.
-It's easier if you take the test in German.
+The [theory exam](#theory-exam) is in English, but the translations are really bad.[^31] I could not understand some questions in English or French.
+It's easier if you can take the test in German.

-The [practical exam](#practical-exam) might be in German, because some examiners don't speak English.
+The [practical exam](#practical-exam) is usually in German.
+Some examiners don't speak English.
 You must understand simple instructions in German.[^25]

 ## 1. Choose a driving school